lightoj-dev/problem-tutorials/1227/en.md

 **O(n^2) Approach:** We can store the weight of each egg in an array of size n and run two for loops to calculate all possible answers.
 Among them, we need to print the maximum one.
 This approach will take O(n) space and O(n^2) time.

 **O(n) Approach:** As in the input the weight of each egg will be given in non-decreasing order, there is no need to store their values in an array and sort them.
-This is why it is possible to solve the problem in O(n) time.
 We can use a sum variable and keep adding the weight of each egg to the sum variable until it exceeds **Q**.
 We need a counter variable to keep track of the number of eggs taken so far until it exceeds **P**.
 In the end, we need to print the value of the counter variable.
 This approach will take O(1) space and O(n) time.

 ### C++